jnan806/ddns-golang/README.md

 This project was born to solve this problem, it can timely and effectively perceive the changes of IP, and it can automatically bind on the domain name provider platform.

-Currently supported ISP: Alibaba Cloud
+Currently supported ISP: Alibaba Cloud、Tencent Cloud

 <br/><br/>
 ## Document